Exercise normal safety precautions. Look out for suspicious behaviour. Monitor the media and other sources for information on local conditions. See

 If you're a victim of sexual assault, you may face criminal prosecution rather than being considered the victim of a crime.
 Sexual assault victims have been imprisoned after reporting an incident to local police or when seeking medical assistance.

-If you're a victim of sexual assault, contact an authority as quickly as possible for information and guidance on support services:
+If you're a victim of sexual assault, contact us as quickly as possible for information and guidance on support services:

 Registering births of children born to unmarried parents

-If you're a parent and not legally married, you may face difficulties in registering the birth of your child.
-If you're unmarried, avoid falling pregnant or giving birth in the UAE as you'll face legal problems ranging from refusal to issue a birth certificate, to arrest and imprisonment.
+If you're unmarried and fall pregnant or give birth in the UAE, you may face legal difficulties that can range from UAE authorities refusing to issue a birth certificate, to arrest and imprisonment.
 You'll also face difficulties in registering a birth if the date of your marriage (with the parent of the child) is less than nine months before the birth of the child, regardless of where conception took place.
 The father may be required to face court before a birth certificate is issued.

 Respect UAE restrictions on consuming and possessing alcohol.
 Limits on duty free importation of liquor are strictly enforced.